FeiWang0824/AuSamNet/README.md

 # AuSamNet
-This code will be available after our DeepSCI paper is published
+This code will become available following the publication of our AuSamNet paper.